OpenFn/ConSoSci/docs/index.md

 nav_order: 1
 ---

-# WCS Documentation
+# ConSoSci Documentation

-Welcome to the WCS/OpenFn integration docs site.
+Welcome to the ConSoSci/OpenFn integration docs site.
 Search or explore the documentation for several projects aimed at improving the efficiency of wildlife and wildlands conservation projects around the world.